If you’re worried about the indoor air quality in your Grand Island home, HEPA filters are a great way to enhance the air your loved ones breathe.

 What Is a HEPA Filter and How Does It Work?

-HEPA filters were primarily made to defend scientists against radiation as they developed the atomic bomb during World War II.
+HEPA furnace filters were primarily made to defend scientists against radiation as they developed the atomic bomb during World War II.
 These fiberglass filters are made from intricate mesh that captures the majority of substances.
 Now, these filters are typically used in medical settings, science labs and even homes.

 If you made an attempt to install a HEPA filter in your furnace, you’d probably have problems having adequate air from your vents.
 This is because your furnace’s blower motor isn’t made to work with such a thick filter.